ChimeHQ/LanguageServerProtocol/README.md

 - `Server`: a protocol that describes the essential server functionality
 - `Snippet`: makes it easier to interpret the contents of completion results
 - `TokenRepresentation`: maintains the state of a document's semantic tokens
-- `AsyncMessageFramingSequence`: parsers an input AsyncSequence with LSP's HTTP header-based message framing (see also `MessageFraming`)
+- `DataChannel.withMessageFraming`: wraps an existing JSONRPC DataChannel up with HTTP header-based message framing
-- `AsyncByteSequence`: transforms a sequence of Data into a sequence of bytes

 ## Supported Features